 There is no single piece of software used by all vloggers on YouTube, but the following list includes popular apps for video editing.

 How do you get paid by YouTube?

-You need to meet the eligibility and threshold requiremnents to join the YouTube Partner Program (YPP), have your account approved for YPP membership, then sign the YPP term and sign-up for an Adsense account.
+You need to meet the eligibility and threshold requirements to join the YouTube Partner Program (YPP), have your account approved for YPP membership, then sign the YPP term and sign-up for an AdSense account.

-To be elibible for the YPP your channel has to be in Good Standing and comply with YouTubes Community Guildlines and policies.
-You also need to have 4,000 public watch hours in the last 12 momnths and also have a minimum of 1,000 subscribers.
+To be eligible for the YPP your channel must be in Good Standing and comply with YouTubes Community Guidelines and policies.
+You also need to have 4,000 public watch hours in the last 12 months and have a minimum of 1,000 subscribers.

 You will be paid when your earnings reach your local market threshold, if you are in the United States that is $100.

 What are the requirements to get paid on YouTube?

 You must be an adult, i.e. 18 years old or more.